Wales: Media

-Wales became the UK's first digital television nation.
-BBC Cymru Wales is the national broadcaster, producing both television and radio programmes in Welsh and English from its base in Central Square, Cardiff.
-The broadcaster also produces programmes such as Life on Mars, Doctor Who and Torchwood for BBC's network audience across the United Kingdom.
-ITV, the UK's main commercial broadcaster, has a Welsh-oriented service branded as ITV Cymru Wales, whose studios are in Cardiff Bay.
-S4C, based in Carmarthen, first broadcast on 1 November 1982.
-Its output was mostly in Welsh at peak hours but shared English-language content with Channel 4 at other times.
-Since the digital switchover in April 2010, the channel has broadcast exclusively in Welsh.
+Wales became the UK's first digital television nation in 2010.
+BBC Cymru Wales is the national broadcaster, producing both television and radio programmes in Welsh and English.
+It has also produced programmes such as Life on Mars, Doctor Who and Torchwood for BBC's network audience across the United Kingdom.
+ITV, the UK's main commercial broadcaster, has a Welsh-orientated service branded ITV Cymru Wales.
+S4C began broadcasting in 1982.
+Its output was mostly in Welsh at peak hours, but shared English-language content with Channel 4 at other times.
+Since the digital switchover the channel has broadcast exclusively in Welsh.
 BBC Radio Cymru is the BBC's Welsh-language radio service, which broadcasts throughout Wales.
 A number of independent radio stations broadcast in the Welsh regions, predominantly in English.
 In 2006, several regional radio stations broadcast in Welsh: output ranged from two two-minute news bulletins each weekday (Radio Maldwyn) to over 14 hours of Welsh-language programmes weekly (Swansea Sound) to essentially bilingual stations such as Heart Cymru and Radio Ceredigion.

 Most of the newspapers sold and read in Wales are national newspapers available throughout Britain.
-The Western Mail is Wales's only print national daily newspaper, but a new online and occasional print national newspaper, The National, launched on Saint David's Day in 2021.
+The Western Mail is Wales's only print national daily newspaper.
 Wales-based regional daily newspapers include the Daily Post (which covers North Wales), the South Wales Evening Post (Swansea), the South Wales Echo (Cardiff), and the South Wales Argus (Newport).
 Y Cymro is a Welsh-language newspaper, published weekly.
 Wales on Sunday is the only Welsh Sunday newspaper that covers the whole of Wales.
-The Books Council of Wales (BCW, previously known as the Welsh Books Council) is the Welsh-Government-funded body tasked with promoting Welsh literature in Welsh and English.
+The Books Council of Wales is the Welsh-Government-funded body tasked with promoting Welsh literature in Welsh and English.
 The BCW provides publishing grants for qualifying English- and Welsh-language publications.
-Around 600–650 books are published each year, by some of the dozens of Welsh publishers.
-Wales' main publishing houses include Gomer Press, Gwasg Carreg Gwalch, Honno, the University of Wales Press and Y Lolfa.
-Cambria, a Welsh affairs magazine published bi-monthly in English, has subscribers internationally.
-Titles published quarterly in English include Planet and Poetry Wales.
+Around 650 books are published each year, by some of the dozens of Welsh publishers.
+Wales's main publishing houses include Gomer Press, Gwasg Carreg Gwalch, Honno, the University of Wales Press and Y Lolfa.
+Journals with a Welsh focus include Cambria (a Welsh affairs magazine published bi-monthly in English), Planet, and Poetry Wales.
 Welsh-language magazines include the current affairs titles Golwg ("View"), published weekly, and Barn ("Opinion"), published monthly.
-Among the specialist magazines, Y Wawr ("The Dawn") is published quarterly by Merched y Wawr, the national organisation for women.
+Y Wawr ("The Dawn") is published quarterly by Merched y Wawr, the national organisation for women.
 Y Traethodydd ("The Essayist"), a quarterly publication by the Presbyterian Church of Wales, first appeared in 1845 and is the oldest Welsh publication still in print.